reyessanchezo/evGrandPrix-Simulator/TorqueSensor/README.md

 This program serves as the bridge between the main program and torque sensor.
 It has additional functionality, including Serial communication to output a throttle signal (0-3.3V).

+Check out the linked article for addition details on uploading arduino files to the Artemis Nano microcontroller.

+[Artemis Development with the Arduino IDE]

 ## OLD

 This folder contains test programs that were used in the development of the communication between the Serial Artemis Nano and the RS-485 Torque sensor.